Online Disease Self-diagnosis with Inductive Heterogeneous Graph Convolutional Networks: Self-Diagnosis System

 \subsection{Dialog Processing}

+Different from many general named entity recognition (NER) tasks on public datasets, we have Chinese texts which have many specific medical concepts which rarely appear in common dialogue.
+What is worse, there has been by far no open datasets about Chinese clinical notes.
+These problems cause dialog processing in web-based self-diagnosis difficult to be realized based on the current techniques.
+Accounting for this challenge, We try to collect and label more than 50 thousand medical corpus via crowdsourcing.
+In particular, in each sentence, 14 types of entities are labeled, including disease, symptom, body part, negative words, etc. An example of labeled sentence is shown in Fig. \ref{fig:6}, where modifier are split from symptom as the independent entities and negative words are specified as a indicator to no such symptom.

-We utilize the well-known BiLSTM-CRF \cite{huang2015bidirectional} model in the NER system.
-The deployed online self-diagnosis system in in Chinese, however, there is no available public medical corpus in Chinese.
-Considering this challenge, we collected more than 50 thousand descriptions from the collected EHR data, and labeled 14 entity types in in each sentence, including doctor, disease, symptom, body part, food, etc. Then, we train BiLSTM-CRF on this dataset for NER task.
-Examples of how the well trained BiLSTM-CRF model extracts symptoms from raw descriptions are shown in Table \ref{tab:dialogprocessing}.
-In addition, another challenge in this dialog processing system is that there are multiple extracted symptoms corresponding to similar or same symptom.
+Based on this labeled corpus, we train a BiLSTM-CRF \cite{huang2015bidirectional} model for NER task.
+In addition, another challenge we identify is that there are multiple extracted symptoms corresponding to similar or same symptom.
 It commonly appears in self-diagnosis because user tends to input colloquial descriptions, and the semantics could be very diverse.
 For example, a user may input ``have got a run'' but this phrase is not aligned to any symptom node in the built HIN (the closest phrase in medical terms should be ``diarrhea'').
 In order to proceed user dialog as accurate as possible, we build a standard symptom set that contains many common equivalent phrases.
+This BiLSTM-CRF based NER system hence could extract as rich as possible information from the raw dialog, which supports more accurate diagnosis.